 It is not a national holiday in France, but it is rather a big deal in offices and schools around France.
 And by big deal, I mean a big reason to eat cake.
 It is one day of the year when someone brings in a galette de roi, and everyone pigs out.

-The day usually falls in the 2nd week in January, when schools reopen after the Christmas holidays and everyone is back at work.
+The day of Epiphany usually falls in the 2nd week in January, when schools reopen after the Christmas holidays and everyone is back at work.
 The perfect reason for a moment of conviviality and to moan about how much they ate over the holidays, while eating a slice of frangipane cake.
 Adults are usually served a glass of cider, while children might be served a juice.

 The traditional time to serve the galette de roi is not during lunch or dinner, but the 4pm afternoon snack time known as the “goûter”.
 Normally French adults don’t indulge in a goûter (unlike kids), but they make an exception in offices across France, for 3 Kings Day.
 This perhaps adds to the feeling of conviviality, going back to childhood days.